mj-km/makinteractlab.github.io/_projects/Elevate_2021.md

 ### References

 Seungwoo Je, Hyunseung Lim, Kongpyung Moon, Shan-Yuan Teng, Jas Brooks, Pedro Lopes, and Andrea Bianchi.
-2021. **Elevate: A Walkable Pin-Array for Large Shape-Changing Terrains**.
-To appear in _CHI 2021_.
+2021. **Elevate: A Walkable Pin-Array for Large Shape-Changing Terrains**. <i>Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems</i>.
+Association for Computing Machinery, New York, NY, USA, Article 127, 1–11.
+DOI:https://doi.org/10.1145/3411764.3445454

 <!-- DO NOT CHANGE MANUALLY -->